-To ensure you get the best experience, we have come up with the seven best locations in San Fransisco that will give you exactly what you need; an amazing time out in the wild.
+To ensure you get the best experience, we have come up with the seven best trails in San Francisco:

 Land’s End Trail has to take the number one spot.
 Where else can you get such a wonderful view of the Golden Gate Bridge?
 Everything you view from this site will leave your eyes glistening.
 To see exactly what we are talking about, head over to the Golden Gate National Recreation Area.
 Once you get there, proceed to the Sutro District and have a blast.
 There are miles and miles of nature trails for you to hike and enjoy yourself.

-Do you want to impress your girl or propose to her, Twin Peaks is the perfect spot.
+If you want to impress your significant other or propose to them, Twin Peaks is the perfect spot.
 Everything about it screams romance.
-Imagine having a candle-lit dinner at the top of Eureka and Noe as you marvel at the beauty of San Francisco, with all the city lights.
+Imagine having a candle-lit dinner at the top of Eureka and Noe as you marvel at the city lights of San Francisco.
 It doesn’t get any better than that.
-You will be looking down at the whole city from one end to the other.
-It is a complete 360-degree view.
-Just make sure the day is not too foggy for you to get the best view.
-We recommend carrying your jackets as it gets windy on such altitudes.

 Twin Peaks is also a great place to catch an aerial view of the Golden Gate.
-You will be surrounded by exotic birds and insects, most of which are endangered species.
-The vegetation is also something you haven’t seen before.
+As a bonus, you will be surrounded by exotic birds and insects, most of which are endangered species.

 Muir Woods is right by the Pacific Ocean and the atmosphere is nothing but a cool breeze.
 A lot of people love this spot so make sure you get there early.